finos/common-domain-model/docs/securities-lending.md

 The security that is being lent is modelled the same way as the cash case with an `underlier` in the main `AssetPayout`.

-The non-cash collateral is also still modelled with a one or more `TransferableProduct` in the `collateralPosition`.
+The non-cash collateral is also still modelled with one or more `TransferableProduct` in the `collateralPosition`.
 Rather than the product containing `cash`, the actual asset being used as collateral is specified.
 The details of the security should be entered in the attributes held within the `Security->identifier` type, being the `identifier`,